How much protein should you eat in a day?

 Why do we need protein?

 Protein also helps support our immunity.
 For example, antibodies are blood proteins that help us fight off infections.
-(2) The proteins keratin, collagen, and elastin help support our hair, skin, and nails.
+2 The proteins keratin, collagen, and elastin help support our hair, skin, and nails.
 Most of the protein in our bodies is found in the muscles, skin, and blood.
 Eating protein foods supplies our body with the amino acids needed to carry out important functions and to support our health.

 What is the recommended protein intake for adults?

 Given all the vital health benefits of protein, it’s important to get enough of this macronutrient in the daily diet.
-Not only that, but protein also provides us with energy: Each gram of protein contains 4 calories.
+Not only that, but protein also provides us with energy: each gram of protein contains 4 calories.

-In reality, the most up-to-date scientific evidence on dietary protein shows that daily protein intake should be much higher than the RNI for optimal health and well-being.
-Lingo’s Director of Medical Affairs and Clinical Research Jim McCarter, MD, PhD, recommends adults eat about 1.5 grams of protein per kilogram of desired bodyweight.
-If your ideal bodyweight is 68 kg (about 150 lbs), that means 102 g of protein per day.
+If your ideal bodyweight is 150 lbs, that means 105 g of protein per day.
 To reach this amount, aim for at least 30 g of protein at each meal and 15-30 g of protein with snacks.

 To hit this protein target, a typical day of eating could look like (highlighting protein foods only):

-• Snack: 57 g beef jerky (19 grams protein)
+- Snack: 57 g beef jerky (19 g protein)

-• Lunch: 114 g ground turkey (30 grams protein)
+- Lunch: 114 g ground turkey (30 g protein)

-• Dinner: 114 g salmon (30 grams protein)
+- Dinner: 114 g salmon (30 g protein)

-• Daily total: 105 grams of protein
+- Daily total: 105 g of protein

 Is more protein better?